About Leading Libraries?

 - Develop an online course to ensure that libraries across the UK are able to access leadership development resources.

-Which libraries will take part in the programme?
+Which libraries took part in the programme?

 - Hammersmith and Fulham